-In FY 2020, as a part of the Security Assessment and Accreditation (SA&A) process, the Office conducted an annual security assessment of the STAR system.
-The SA&A is a process that ensures that federal systems and major applications are well-documented, authorized, and adhered to formal and established security requirements.
-The annual assessment is a part of ODCP's continuous monitoring effort to test STAR's security-relevant changes that occur out of the SA&A cycle but do not necessarily constitute a 'significant change' necessitating a new SA&A. This effort was conducted to ensure the STAR system remains in compliance with all relevant security requirements and to renew the system's Authorization to Operate.
-There were fifteen vulnerabilities identified in the assessment and documented as Plan of Action and Milestone (POA&M) items.
-Of the fifteen vulnerabilities, nine have been mitigated to date and two are being researched for a solution.
-The remaining four vulnerabilities are being addressed as part of current STAR Annuitant Self-Service enhancement.
-The next full assessment is scheduled for FY 2021.
+In FY 2021, as a part of the Security Assessment and Accreditation (SA&A) process, the Office conducted a full security assessment of the STAR system.
+The SA&A is a process that ensures that federal systems are well-documented, authorized to operate, and adhered to formal and established security requirements.
+A full security assessment is required every three years following a system's Authorization to Operate (ATO) or when security-relevant changes occur which constitute a 'significant change' necessitating a new ATO.